 However, using an in-network provider will guarantee that the durable medical equipment is priced as low as possible.

-2. Are you part of the Competitive Bidding Program?
+2. Are You Part of the Competitive Bidding Program?

 In 2003, Medicare started the Competitive Bidding Program for durable medical equipment.